hackforla/food-oasis-la/README.md

 The site is published with [GitHub Pages](https://pages.github.com), and the website files are generated with [Jekyll](http://jekyllrb.com).

-### Step 1: Install Jekyll

-To use Jekyll, you’ll need [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
+To use Jekyll, you first need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/).

 Once you have Ruby installed, you can install Jekyll from your terminal with this command…